cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 To do / wishes:
 - AI Minelayer control in Skirmish
-- AI Chronosphere control in Skirmish
-- AI Iron Curtain control in Skirmish
-- In skirmish add new play-methods for the AI like: Turtle, Air rush, Infantry rush, Tank rush, etc.
 - In skirmish and not in FFA-games, the AI should be enabled to ally or declare war to change his friends and enemies
 - The AI should know how to send a MCV (Or other unit) into a transport and send it over water to a better location
 - Like in RA2 Yuri's Revenge: Units should be able to scan the area and attack a specified object while avoiding all other dangers.
 (Attack object from other side by driving around units and defenses)